-By-Law or Regulations Section Requirement Explanation Wetlands Bylaw Protect vernal pools as an This extends the resource area boundary 100 Section 1.2.2: Use additional resource area feet into the uplands, unlike the WPA of Home Rule recognized by the Town as definition.
-This effectively makes a 130-foot no Authority significant, but not included disturbance zone and 150-foot no build zone in the Act; to vernal pools.
+By-Law or Regulations Section Requirement Explanation Wetlands Bylaw Section 1.2.2: Use of Home Rule Authority Protect vernal pools as an additional resource area recognized by the Town as significant, but not included in the Act; This extends the resource area boundary 100 feet into the uplands, unlike the WPA definition.
+This effectively makes a 130-foot no disturbance zone and 150-foot no build zone to vernal pools.
 This application of this bylaw - particularly the extended scope of the resource area and buffer would make the construction of the driveway essentially impossible and thus would be tantamount to a denial of the permit.
 As will be demonstrated by the Applicant's consultant, the project will not impair vernal pool function.